 “Yeah it’s right here on your left, have a great time!”

-I stepped out from the taxi and into the evening air.
+I stepped out of the taxi and into the evening air.
 The sun was setting on Tel Aviv and a warm orange glow radiated through the streets.
-It was the hour when shops begin to close and bars begin to open, and around me the city buzzed with life and anticipation of another evening.
-The setting sun caught the rounded edges of the 1930’s style balconies casting bizarre and beautiful shadows across unique architecture of the city.
+It was the hour when shops closed and bars opened, and around me the city buzzed with life in anticipation of another evening.
+The setting sun caught the rounded edges of the 1930’s style balconies casting bizarre and beautiful shadows across the unique architecture of the city.
 I looked at the door where the driver had pointed.

 I entered a small room occupied by a few other guests and a small desk.
-I felt a wave of relief as I realized this was in fact a wedding, and immediately a sense of curiosity as to what could possibly lie beyond this room, here, in the heart of Tel Aviv.
+I felt a wave of relief as I realized this was in fact a wedding, and as well as an immediate sense of curiosity as to what could possibly lie beyond this room, here, in the heart of Tel Aviv.

 The receptionist took my name, and my bag, and handed me a glass of champagne.
-“Through these doors,” he told me “have a great evening.
+“Through these doors,” he directed me, “have a great evening”.

 The first thing that hit me was the smell.
-Moroccan, middle-eastern spices of cardamom and cinnamon with toasted-sizzling scents that could only come from the Israeli kitchen.
-Live music of oriental-western fusion and the chatter of party guests filled the air and made the place come alive with excitement.
+Moroccan, Middle Eastern spices of cardamom and cinnamon with toasted-sizzling scents that could only come from the Israeli kitchen.
+Live music of cultural fusion and the chatter of party guests filled the air and made the place come alive with excitement.